Welcome to the 2022-2023 Essay Contest!

 Students should be mindful of the contest topic, and should review the full fact pattern carefully;

 essays not responsive to the topic will be disqualified.

 Click here for a detailed description of this year's topic and fact pattern.

 Essay submissions are judged on content/originality, organization, use of resource materials, and writing.
 The Connecticut Bar Foundation and the James W. Cooper Fellows do not represent or endorse the accuracy or the reliability of any of the information, content, sources, or statements contained in any student essay contest entry in the Connecticut Bar Foundation James W. Cooper Fellows Quintin Johnstone Statewide High School Essay Contest.

 About the Essay Contest

 Now in its 23rd year, the Essay Contest was started by the Foundation’s James W. Cooper Fellows in 2000.
 The purpose of the essay contest is to get young people in Connecticut thinking about and exploring legal issues relevant to them.

 In 2011, the Essay Contest was named after Quintin Johnstone, who was a professor at Yale Law School before his death in 2014.
 Johnstone served as past president of the Connecticut Bar Foundation, participated in a variety of Fellows projects for many years, and was a longtime member of the Fellows Education and Program Committee, which helps to organize Fellows projects like the annual Essay Contest.

-We also wish to thank the over 140 attorneys and judges from across Connecticut participated in reviewing and scoring the essays this year.
-Justices and judges who participated in the final round of judging this year were: Justice Raheem Mullins, Judge Richard Palmer, Judge Alexandra DiPentima, Judge Maureen Dennis, and Attorney Molly LeVan.
+Finally, we want to thank the over 140 attorneys and judges from across the state who reviewed and scored the essays last year.
+Justices and judges who participated in the final round of judging for the 2021-2022 contest were: Justice Raheem Mullins, Justice Maria Araujo Kahn, Justice Richard Palmer, Judge Alexandra DiPentima, and Judge Ingrid Moll.